python/typed_ast/README.md

 ## Development Philosophy

-This project is a drop-in replacement for the builtin `ast` module.
+This project is a near drop-in replacement for the builtin `ast` module.
 It is intended to be bug-for-bug compatible and behave identically, except for the presence of a few additional fields on the returned classes and a few additional optional arguments to the `parse` call.
-Therefore, `typed_ast` will not accept any bugfixes for bugs in `ast` -- they should be fixed upstream instead.
+From time to time we may backport important bug fixes from upstream.
+Therefore, `typed_ast` will not accept most all bugfixes for bugs in `ast`.
+Before a bug fix is considered, it must be merged upstream first.
+In other words, we only will take select backports from the upstream ast module.
 To avoid feature bloat, any new features for `typed_ast` should have the potential to be broadly useful and not be built just for one niche usecase or in a manner such that only one project can use them.